The Port Town of Véraldo

 "My lady… what is that person?"

 A little thing I scrubbed from head to toe at the public bath the other day, laughing all the while.
 A country commoner ignorant that I'm the former lord's wife — that much I could forgive.
-But that she is this significant a personage — I did not expect.
+But that she would turn out to be such a significant figure — I did not expect.

 "You've heard Alchemia fell?
 The capital ruined in a night, then ground down over seven days and nights.
 I'd rather not end like that."